-The bane of any productive person is being interrupted when they are in the middle of doing something.
-A phone call, a conversation, an email marked “urgent.”
+The banes of any productive person are distraction and being interrupted when they are in the middle of doing something.
+A phone call, a conversation, an email marked “urgent” all take your eyes off of your work.
 But the nature of running a business means you can’t stop any of this from happening.

 Try giving your team “quiet time” for an hour where they aren’t obligated to answer the phone or talk to anyone.
 Rotate the privilege around your team.

-Have everyone spend 10 minutes making a to-do list for the day.
-This helps prevent the mind burps that happen when a task is finished and the brain instinctively types “Facebook” into the address bar.
-Instead you can reference your list and stay on track.
+Additionally, have everyone spend 10 minutes making a to-do list for the day.
+That way, if a task is finished and you go to type “Facebook” into the address bar, you can reference your list and stay on track.

 Increasing your and your team’s productivity is all about figuring out how people work.
 There isn’t a one-size-fits-all approach to becoming more productive.
 Seek to understand your own processes and document how you went about it.
-Share that discovery process with your team and encourage them to go through the same process.
+Share that discovery process with your team and encourage them to go through their own version of the process.